LucasCoraca/demeter_project/README.md

 # Warning

 All these softwares are a proof of concept.
-Barely tested and it is not recommended to use as is on a real world application.
+Barely tested and it should not be used as is on a real world application.

 ## Oracle Mapping